Snille/MMM-Modulebar/README.md

 ### Custom-CSS

-Here is my CSS settings for the module that I have added to my custom.css to give it the exta special look. :)
+Here is my CSS settings for the module that I have added to my custom.css to give it the extra special look. :)

 ```
 /* MMM-Modulebar ------------------------------------*/